xpsurgery/refactoring-golf/README.md

 predecessors, although to some extent this depends on your choice of refactoring tool.

-The Java holes are equivalent to the C# holes.
+The Java and C# holes are roughly equivalent in intent.

 Rules
 -----